 As to Mac Limit function, it is to set number of threshold within which MAC address can be learned.
-After it reaches threshold, any other incoming MAC address would be dropped until the recovery mechanism activates.
+After it reaches the threshold, any other incoming MAC address would be dropped or port would be shutdown until the recovery mechanism activates.
 Please note that mac address table will be erased if the Mac Limit function is enabled.